Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

  - wflow\_sediment as post processing of wflow\_sbm or wflow\_hbv output

 In the following pages, some examples will be given on how to prepare a basic wflow\_sbm model.
-Example data for other model configurations is provided in the section with [sample data](@ref sample_data).
+Sample data for other model configurations is provided in the [sample data](@ref sample_data) section.